 - Switch off power fully at the breaker or outdoor switch.

 - Clear vegetation rubbish around the air conditioner.
 Once you’ve gotten rid of larger clutter within a two-foot range, you can use a paint brush or vacuum to carefully remove dust from the equipment’s fins.
-Warped fins can also hurt efficiency, so you can attempt to correct them with a blunt knife.
+Warped fins can also hurt efficiency.

 - Use a hose nozzle to slowly clean the fins from inside the system.
 Be careful to avoid getting moisture on the fan motor.

 Not Enough Refrigerant

 When air conditioning equipment doesn’t have ample refrigerant, they’ll have to work much harder to remove heat and humidity from the air.

 Here are a couple of indications that your equipment is seeping refrigerant:

 - It takes too long to refresh your residence and you’re regularly turning down the thermostat.

 - Air conditioning coming through the ducts isn’t as cold as it should be.